 Cidatrine-TM [OTC]; MagneBind 300 [OTC]; MagneBind 400 [OTC]; Sintra-ES [OTC]

 - It is used to lower high phosphate levels.

-- If your child has any of these health problems: High calcium levels, kidney stones, or low phosphate levels.
+- If you have any of these health problems: High calcium levels, kidney stones, or low phosphate levels.

 This is not a list of all drugs or health problems that interact with this drug.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take this drug with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.